tigoe/DMX-Examples/docs/dmx-intro.md

 DMX-512 and Advanced controller Networking (ACN) or streaming ACN (sACN) are protocols that were developed for controlling lighting for live entertainment.
 Here's a brief intro to the protocols.

+Here's a [slide deck summarizing this page](https://docs.google.com/presentation/d/1v5_xoVgS9_Ca4CZtl7slAypD7WOzldZXWcB1wp40x8w/edit?usp=sharing), if you like slides.
+It was written specifically for a presentation at [ITP](https://itp.nyu.edu), and refers to some of the equipment available there.

 ## What is DMX-512?

 DMX-512 is a control protocol for stage lighting.
 It is an asynchronous serial communications protocol, based on the RS-485 protocol.
 It operates at 250 kilobits per second.
 You can send up to 512 channels of control information in a single DMX-512 message, with 1 byte of information per channel.